 Study Meets Co-Primary Endpoints of LDL Cholesterol Reduction

 THOUSAND OAKS, Calif., Jan.
-28, 2014 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that the Phase 3 LAPLACE-2 (LDL-C Assessment with PCSK9 MonoclonaL Antibody Inhibition Combined with Statin ThErapy-2) trial evaluating evolocumab in combination with statin therapy in patients with high cholesterol met its co-primary endpoints: the percent reduction from baseline in low-density lipoprotein cholesterol (LDL-C) at week 12 and the mean percent reduction from baseline in LDL-C at weeks 10 and 12.
-The mean percent reductions in LDL-C, or "bad" cholesterol, were consistent with the published results observed for the same doses in the Phase 2 LAPLACE-TIMI 57 (LAPLACE-Thrombolysis In Myocardial Infarction-57) trial for evolocumab compared to placebo; and in the Phase 2 MENDEL (Monoclonal Antibody Against PCSK9 to Reduce Elevated LDL-C in Patients Currently Not Receiving Drug Therapy For Easing Lipid Levels) study for evolocumab compared to ezetimibe.1-2
+23, 2014 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that the Phase 3 GAUSS-2 (Goal Achievement After Utilizing an Anti-PCSK9 Antibody in Statin Intolerant Subjects-2) trial evaluating evolocumab in patients with high cholesterol who cannot tolerate statins met its co-primary endpoints: the percent reduction from baseline in low-density lipoprotein cholesterol (LDL-C) at week 12 and the mean percent reduction from baseline in LDL-C at weeks 10 and 12.
+The mean percent reductions in LDL-C, or "bad" cholesterol, compared to ezetimibe were consistent with results observed in the Phase 2 GAUSS study.

-Evolocumab is an investigational fully human monoclonal antibody that inhibits proprotein convertase subtilisin/kexin type 9 (PCSK9), a protein that reduces the liver's ability to remove LDL-C from the blood.3
+Evolocumab is an investigational fully human monoclonal antibody that inhibits proprotein convertase subtilisin/kexin type 9 (PCSK9), a protein that reduces the liver's ability to remove LDL-C from the blood.1

-Details of the Phase 3 LAPLACE-2 study results will be submitted to a future medical conference and for publication.
+Data from the Phase 3 GAUSS-2 trial will be submitted to a future medical conference and for publication.

-According to the Centers for Disease Control and Prevention, more than 71 million American adults have high LDL-C.4 Elevated LDL-C is recognized as a major risk factor for cardiovascular disease.5-6 A multinational survey of almost 10,000 patients with high cholesterol on statin therapy found approximately one-third of patients did not attain their LDL-C goal.7
+According to the Centers for Disease Control and Prevention, more than 71 million American adults have high LDL-C.2 Elevated LDL-C is recognized as a major risk factor for cardiovascular disease.3-4 While statins are effective, it is estimated that five to 15 percent of patients cannot tolerate statins, primarily due to muscle-related side effects.5

 About PROFICIO: The Evolocumab Clinical Trial Program